 About muscular dystrophy

-Muscular dystrophy causes the gradual weakening and wasting of the skeletal muscles, which control body movement.
+Muscular dystrophy causes the gradual weakening and wasting of muscles, especially the muscles that connect to bones and control body movement.

 Muscle weakness varies depending on the type of muscular dystrophy a child has.
 It can range from very mild to very severe.

 Muscular dystrophy is usually progressive.
 That means the symptoms get worse over time.
 For example, a person with muscular dystrophy might gradually lose the ability to walk.